Vit-Vita/Vit-Vita/README.md

 Azure Data Factory, Azure Databricks, Power BI

+Other Noteworthy Projects

+* ETL with Apache Hop: Built a multi-stage ETL pipeline to transform job vacancy data from XML into a structured Azure SQL database for reporting in Tableau.

+* Book Recommender System: Designed and implemented a book recommendation engine using an ELT methodology with MySQL Workbench and Metabase.

+* Statistical Analysis with NoSQL: Utilized MongoDB to analyze a 10-year dataset on obesity and nutrition, identifying correlations between risk factors and health outcomes.

 💻 My Tech Stack

 Here are some of the key technologies I work with: